 - Gender-specific treatment groups

-Numerous treatment modalities are used in addiction treatment that are intended to complement or enhance other clinical and behavioral therapies while focusing on whole-body wellness.
+Numerous treatment modalities are used in addiction treatment that is intended to complement or enhance other clinical and behavioral therapies while focusing on whole-body wellness.
 These treatment modalities are commonly referred to as complementary therapies.

 Complementary therapies can include: